-An education at Harvard has limitless possibilities.
-Our thousands of diverse courses, taught by esteemed faculty members and augmented by Harvard’s unparalleled libraries and resources, will take you as far as your imagination allows.
-Equipped with more than 3,500 courses and more than 49 different fields of academic concentration, Harvard offers you the opportunity to think broadly as well as to specialize in one area.
+Thousands of diverse courses, taught by esteemed faculty members and augmented by Harvard’s unparalleled resources, will take you as far as your imagination allows.
+Equipped with more than 50 different fields of study and 3,700 courses, Harvard encourages you to think broadly while also specializing in one area.

-African American, Asian American, Latino, and Native American students comprise about 47% of the Harvard student body.
-The Undergraduate Minority Recruitment Program (UMRP) student coordinators can answer your questions about academic, extracurricular, and residential life at Harvard.
-They can even help you arrange a tailored campus visit, whether overnight or just for the day.
+The Undergraduate Minority Recruitment Program student coordinators can answer your questions about academic, extracurricular, and residential life at Harvard.
 Contact them at firstname.lastname@example.org.

-At Harvard College we hope to enroll students who will educate each other within a variety of campus settings—academic, extracurricular, and social.
-Some admission candidates will demonstrate extraordinary promise in academic or research endeavors.
+We hope to enroll students who’ll educate each other in a variety of campus settings—academic, extracurricular, and social.
+Some candidates will demonstrate extraordinary promise in academic or research endeavors.
 Some will show uncommon talent in other areas such as leadership, performing arts, or athletics.
 Most of our students combine the best of both scholastic and extracurricular achievement.
-Personal qualities—integrity, maturity, strength of character, and concern for others—will also play an important part in our evaluations.
-In general, successful candidates have chosen the most demanding courses available and rank within the top 10%–15% of their graduating class.
+Personal qualities—such as integrity, maturity, strength of character, and concern for others—also play an important part in our holistic evaluation.

-You should apply using either the Common Application or the Universal College Application.
-If paying the application fee of $75 would cause a hardship for your family, please request a fee waiver—do not let this fee prevent you from applying!
-You must submit either the SAT or the ACT with Writing, and we normally require two SAT Subject Tests.
+You should apply using the Common Application, Coalition Application, or Universal Application.
+If paying the application fee of $75 would cause a hardship for your family, please request a fee waiver—don’t let it prevent you from applying!
+Normally, applicants submit either the SAT or ACT (with or without the writing portion), and we usually require two SAT Subject Tests.
+This year, Harvard College will allow students to apply for admission to the Class of 2025 without submitting standardized test scores.
+Students who don’t submit standardized testing this coming year won’t be disadvantaged in the application process.
 The Admissions Committee will consider your test results in light of your educational opportunities.
 You may apply under our Restrictive Early Action program (materials due November 1) or during Regular Decision (materials due January 1).